gravitl/netmaker-docs/quick-start.rst

 1. **WE RECOMMEND USING THE NM-QUICK-INTERACTIVE SCRIPT INSTEAD OF THIS GUIDE.
 It can be found** `on GitHub <https://github.com/gravitl/netmaker#get-started-in-5-minutes>`_ **(raw script** `here <https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/nm-quick-interactive.sh>`_ **).**

+2. Due to the high volume of installations, the auto-generated domain has been rate-limited by the certificate provider.
+For this reason, we **strongly recommend** using your own domain.
+Using the auto-generated domain may lead to a failed installation due to rate limiting.

-2. This guide is just a manual version of the steps perfomed by that script, and is therefore more prone to error.
+3. This guide is just a manual version of the steps perfomed by that script, and is therefore more prone to error.

-3. You must decide if you are installing the EE version of Netmaker or the Community version.
+4. You must decide if you are installing the EE version of Netmaker or the Community version.
 We reccommend EE because of its substantial free tier, but it does require `an account <https://dashboard.license.netmaker.io>`_.

-4. If deploying to DigitalOcean, you should use the `DigitalOcean 1-Click <https://marketplace.digitalocean.com/apps/netmaker>`_, which uses the interactive script.
+5. If deploying to DigitalOcean, you should use the `DigitalOcean 1-Click <https://marketplace.digitalocean.com/apps/netmaker>`_, which uses the interactive script.

-5. This instance will not be HA.
+6. This instance will not be HA.
 However, it should comfortably handle 100+ concurrent clients and support the most common use cases.

-6. For information about deploying more advanced configurations, see the :doc:`Advanced Installation <./server-installation>` docs.
+7. For information about deploying more advanced configurations, see the :doc:`Advanced Installation <./server-installation>` docs.

 0. Prerequisites
 ==================